TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/aadb2c-aadb2cusermanagement.md

       "order": 3,
       "controlType": "infoblock",
-      "displayLabel": "Users created through the 'Users and groups' menu do not have the ability to sign in through a policy.", "content": "<a href=''>Users created through the 'Users and groups' menu do not have the ability to sign in through a policy.</a>", "watermarkText": null,
+      "displayLabel": "Users created through the 'Users and groups' menu do not have the ability to sign in through a policy.", "content": "<a href='#'>Users created through the 'Users and groups' menu do not have the ability to sign in through a policy.</a>", "watermarkText": null,
       "infoBalloonText": null,
       "dropdownOptions": null,